e-clearing-net/OCHP/OCHP.md

  energy       |  Price for the consumed energy.
 The billingValue represents the energy in kilowatt-hours. power        |  Price for the used power level.
 The billingValue represents the maximum power in kilowatts. serviceFee   |  General service fee per charging process.
-The billingValue represents multiplier and thus has to be set to "1.0".
+The billingValue represents multiplier and thus has to be set to "1.0". reservation  |  Price for a reservation of the EVSE.
+The billingValue represents the time in hours.
+If instead a flat fee is charged per reservation, the billingValue should be set to "1.0".

 ### CdrPeriodType *class*